 Based on what we’ve discussed, low-code development can be defined as a software development method that implies using a graphical user interface with drag-and-drop functionality that also allows one to modify an app’s code directly by rewriting or editing parts of the baseline code.

 Dialogflow by Google provides all necessary tools to build AI-enabled chatbots by either working with ready blocks or tinkering with code directly.
 However, to make really exciting products with this tool, you will need direct communication and assistance from AI developers.

 No-code development appeared to address the global shortage of software developers.
 Its premise is that anyone can become a citizen developer — all you need is to drag and drop features on a canvas and upload images.

 The way no-code development works very much resembles low code principles.
 People with different backgrounds get a visual representation of an app and create its logic by using plain English or choosing predefined options.
-They also use point-and-click / drag-and-drop functionality to arrange the app’s interface.
+They also use point-and-click / drag-and-drop interface to arrange the app’s interface.

 Therefore, the definition of no-code development should sound something like “a software development approach that allows citizen developers to create apps without writing any code.”
 Given this, the comparison of no-code vs traditional development becomes quite intriguing, especially when considering which approach can best drive innovation and efficiency for your business.

 I am not a developer and could still build a decent chatbot using Chatfuel in a couple of days.
 All by point-clicking and defining the bot’s logic with drag-and-drop blocks and if-then statements.
 It’s all about arranging pre-built components.